 Police to host community notification meeting for Level III predatory offender

-Shakopee, Minn. – The Shakopee Police Department received information from the Minnesota Department of Corrections that Michael Liddell (9/29/1980), a Level III predatory offender, will be relocating to the 700 block of Fuller Street South in Shakopee on July 28, 2019.
+Shakopee, Minn. – The Shakopee Police Department received information from the Minnesota Department of Corrections that J. Patrick Michael Rowley (4/12/1988), a Level III predatory offender, will be relocating to the 1200 block of Sage Lane in Shakopee, on May 28, 2019.
 As allowed by Minnesota state statutes, the Shakopee Police Department will conduct a community notification meeting on:

 This is a serious matter, and the Shakopee Police Department is committed to ensuring the public has as much information as possible.
 We understand this is not news anyone wants to hear, ourselves included.
 However, these offenders have served the sentence imposed by the court and communities cannot direct where an offender may reside or how he travels through a community.

 Level III offenders live throughout the state; our neighboring communities have dealt with them for many years.
 And while having an offender in your community is undesirable, we would rather have predatory offenders registered and regularly monitored than living in secrecy.

 The Shakopee Police Department is working closely with the Shakopee School District, along with numerous other agencies to coordinate these notification efforts.
 Moreover, each school will be provided a copy of Rowley’s fact sheet, as well as daycare providers and neighboring law enforcement agencies.